MENU

 Our scoring process

 The answer to each question is given a score of 1 – 5.
 From these we produce an average score for each of the three sectors: environment, social and governance.
-A score of < 2 in any sector means the company’s performance is ‘unacceptable’ and it is excluded as a potential investment.
+A score of < 2 in any sector means the company’s performance is ‘unacceptable’ and it is excluded as an investment.